presstigers/flexy-breadcrumb/README.txt

 `<?php echo do_shortcode( '[flexy_breadcrumb]'); ?>`

 = Submitting Patches =
 If you’ve identified a bug and have a fix, we’d welcome it at our [GitHub page for Flexy Breadcrumb](https://github.com/presstigers/flexy-breadcrumb/).
-Simply submit a pull request so we can review and merge into the codebase if appropriate from there.
-For more information, check out the readme at our GitHub page.
-Happy coding!
+Simply submit a pull request so we can review and merge into the codebase if appropriate from there.Happy coding!

 == Screenshots ==